followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onEditorPrepared.md

 <!--/shortDescription-->

 <!--fullDescription-->
-Many **TreeList** elements are based on editors.
-For example, the search panel is based on a text box, a selection column uses check boxes, etc. You can customize automatically created editors using this function.
+Numerous **TreeList** elements are based on editors: the [search panel](/Documentation/Guide/Widgets/TreeList/Filtering_and_Searching/#Search_Panel) is a text box, the [filter row](/Documentation/Guide/Widgets/TreeList/Filtering_and_Searching/#Filter_Row) uses text boxes, calendars, and select boxes, and so on.
+This function allows you to add custom CSS classes to those default editors.
+To change their configuration or substitute them for other editors, use the [onEditorPreparing](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#onEditorPreparing) function.

-[note]For cells that use the [editCellTemplate](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#editCellTemplate), the **onEditorPrepared** function is not executed.
+[note] This function is not executed for cells that use the [editCellTemplate](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#editCellTemplate).
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->options<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->